 I was subsequently appointed to a Stipendiary Lectureship in French at Christ Church, Oxford (2009-10).
 I arrived at Oriel as a Junior Research Fellow in 2010 and was appointed a Research Fellow and Stipendiary Lecturer in 2012.
-In 2017, I was renewed in this role until retirement.

 I am currently supervising Sarah Jones, whose doctoral research seeks to understand the nature of medical knowledge, authority, and power in nineteenth-century French literature via an examination of the doctor-patient encounter.
 Her research is at once literary and historical, contributing to both French studies and the medical humanities.
 I am also currently co-supervising Rachel Benoit, whose research draws a comparison between Gustave Flaubert and William Faulkner, using a historical perspective to make sense of their stylistic overlap.

 I have extensive experience of working with doctoral students across the Humanities and Social Sciences on the process of writing and am always delighted to hear from postgraduates who would like some free and confidential help reconnecting with their research projects.